 Now we will apply ISNUMBER function on the above data:

 The result will be :

 Drag & drop this formula for the rest data, and the final result is shown below:

 - If the supplied argument or value is a number, the ISNUMBER function will return TRUE.
 For value = 150, ISNUMBER(150) will return TRUE.

 - If the value is text, character, sentence, special character, or any value other than a number, the ISNUMBER function will return FALSE.
 Like for Value = “$”, ISNUMBER($) will return FALSE.

 Let’s take some mathematical expressions:

 Now we will apply the ISNUMBER Function on the above expressions to check whether the result of these expressions is numeric or not.

 The result will be :

 Apply the same rule for the rest values, and the final result is shown below:

 - The supplied value is the mathematical expression; hence the ISNUMBER function returns as TRUE.

 - If the supplied value is Excel date and time, the ISNUMBER function will return TRUE because they are numeric.

 - If you enter a value as text or enter a supplied number as text, the ISNUMBER function will return FALSE.

-- Where there are a large amount of data, the ISNUMBER is very helpful.
+- Where there is a large amount of data, the ISNUMBER is very helpful.
 It helps in testing if the result of any function is a number or not.

-- The ISNUMBER function is a part of IS Functions which return TRUE or FALSE.
+- The ISNUMBER function is a part of IS Functions that return TRUE or FALSE.

 - This function will never return error values like #NAME! and #N/A!
 Etc.

 This has been a guide to ISNUMBER Function in Excel.
 Here we discuss the ISNUMBER Formula in Excel, how to use the function in Excel, and practical examples and downloadable Excel templates.
 You can also go through our other suggested articles –